The KPZ fixed point: The KPZ universality class

 In our case, we have a non-perturbative two-dimensional field theory with a skew symmetry, and a solution should not in principle even be expected.
 What saves us is the one-dimensionality of the fixed time problem, and the fact that several discrete models in the class have an explicit description using non-intersecting paths.
-Here we work with TASEP, obtaining a complete description of the transition probabilities in a form which allows us to pass transparently to the 1:2:3 scaling limit\footnote{The method works for several variants of TASEP which also have a representation through biorthogonal ensembles, which will appear in the updated version of this article.}.
-In a sense, a recipe for the solution of TASEP has existed since the work of \cite{sasamoto}, who discovered a highly non-obvious representation in terms of non-intersecting paths which in turn can be studied using the structure of biorthogonal ensembles \cite{borFerPrahSasam}.
-However, the biorthogonalization was only implicit, and one had to rely on exact solutions for a couple of special initial conditions to obtain the asymptotic Tracy-Widom distributions $F_{\rm GUE}$ and $F_{\rm GOE}$ \cite{tracyWidom,tracyWidom2} and the Baik-Rains distribution $F_{\rm BR}$ \cite{baikRains}, and their spatial versions, the Airy processes \cite{johanssonShape,johansson,sasamoto,borFerPrahSasam,bfp,baikFerrariPeche}.
-In this article, motivated by the probabilistic interpretation of the path integral forms of the kernels in the Fredholm determinants, and exploiting the skew time reversibility, we are able to obtain a general formula in which the TASEP kernel is given by a transition probability of a random walk forced to hit the initial data.
+Here we work with TASEP, obtaining a complete description of the transition probabilities in a form which allows us to pass transparently to the 1:2:3 scaling limit\footnote{ The method works for several variants of TASEP which also have a representation through biorthogonal ensembles, such as discrete time TASEPs and PushASEP, see \cite{mqr-variants}.}.
+In a sense, a recipe for the solution of TASEP has existed since the work of \cite{sasamoto}, who discovered a highly non-obvious representation in terms of non-intersecting paths which can in turn be studied using biorthogonal ensembles \cite{borFerPrahSasam}.
+However, the biorthogonalization was only implicit, and one had to rely on exact solutions for a couple of special initial conditions to obtain the asymptotic Tracy-Widom distributions $F_{\text{GUE}}$ and $F_{\text{GOE}}$ \cite{tracyWidom,tracyWidom2}, the Baik-Rains distribution $F_{\text{BR}}$ \cite{baikRains}, and their spatial versions, the Airy processes \cite{johanssonShape,johansson,sasamoto,borFerPrahSasam,bfp,baikFerrariPeche}.
+In this article, motivated by the probabilistic interpretation of the path integral forms of the kernels in the Fredholm determinant formulas for these processes, and exploiting the skew time reversibility of TASEP, we are able to obtain a general formula in which the TASEP kernel is given by a transition probability of a random walk forced to hit the initial data.